 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of an internal control related to the determination of estimated future charter rates.
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's impairment assessment process.
+This included an internal control related to the determination of estimated future charter rates.
 We assessed a selection of estimated future charter rates by comparing them to historical rates and third-party industry publications for conventional tankers with similar characteristics, including type and size.
 We compared the Company's historical revenue projections to actual results to assess the Company's ability to accurately project future revenue.
+We performed a sensitivity analysis over the estimated future charter rates used in determining the undiscounted expected cash flows to assess their impact on the Company's determination of the recoverability of the conventional tankers.